Verified Critical Step Optimization for LLM Agents: Related Work

+While online reinforcement learning from verifiable rewards (RLVR) and self-evolving paradigms have demonstrated significant utility across diverse domains \cite{2025deepseekr1, dong2025agentic_arpo, li2025websailor, yu2026rfew, huang2025rzero, fang2025webevolver}, preference-pair-based learning remains a highly effective and widely adopted strategy for agent post-training~\citep{mirothinker}.
 Building on base LLMs, recent research has explored various strategies to bolster agentic capabilities.
-For instance, \citet{webthinker} integrates a Deep Web Explorer into a think-search-draft loop, utilizing DPO with human feedback for complex report generation.
-Similarly, \citet{wu-etal-2025-teaching} constructs localized preference pairs from debugging traces to apply targeted preference optimization.
+For instance, \citet{webthinker} integrate a Deep Web Explorer into a think-search-draft loop, utilizing DPO with human feedback for complex report generation.
+Similarly, \citet{wu-etal-2025-teaching} construct localized preference pairs from debugging traces to apply targeted preference optimization.
 Our approach is most closely related to \citet{goldie2025syntheticdatageneration}, which synthesizes step-wise reasoning data and employs preference-based RL to fine-tune the model.
-Related to our step-level preference construction, AlphaLLM-CPL~\citep{wang2024selfimprovementllmsmctsleveraging} distills MCTS search into stepwise trajectory preference pairs and applies curriculum preference learning to emphasize key learning steps.
 We extend this framework to agent domains by introducing a method to identify critical steps, thereby improving computational efficiency and reducing complexity.